4/14/25

 The man’s starting to wonder.

 The cartoon is satire, yes—but it’s not a hit job.
 It’s a portrait.
+It's short and punchy.
 A study in contradiction.
 A bit of absurdity laced with humanity, because that’s the most honest way I know to explore what’s happening in the bones of this country.

 The project will grow slowly, the way real doubt does.
 A still photo is the one above.
-The voice, the pacing, the awkward pauses—they’ll come.
+No voices or narration, just a lot of cards that, one after the other, probe the unsettling issues gnawing at Mick.
 This is my attempt to speak to a fracture in our collective story using the only tools I’ve got: humor, pixels, and a deep love for asking inconvenient questions.